spencer-shadley/completed-class/02-lesson-plans/part-time/02-Week/01-Day/01-Day-LessonPlan.md

   >
   > **Harder Tone:** As part of the program, student success actively monitors homework submission rates.
 If you fall below two homework submissions, they will bar you from career services.
 Don't let that be you!

-* Then let students know when Office Hours + Additional Help are available.
-Feel free to add a custom slide to the slide deck.
+* Then let students know when Office Hours + Additional Help are available (using the slide).
+Make sure to change the links according to your class's repo in advance.

 ### 4. Instructor Do: Recapping (10 min)